-Back-to-back titles were secured the following season as Cech continued to develop a reputation as one of Europe’s best shot-stoppers, and he would spend over a decade with the club, winning a third title under Mourinho’s guidance during his second spell with the Blues in 2014/15.
+Back-to-back titles were secured the following season as Cech continued to develop a reputation as one of Europe’s best shot-stoppers and he would spend over a decade with the club, winning a third title under Mourinho’s guidance during the manager’s second spell with the Blues in 2014/15.

 Cech won four league titles and the Champions League amongst his 13 major honours at Chelsea, whilst no goalkeeper has ever kept more clean sheets in the history of the Premier League.